New Umtiti release clause set at €500m

-Samuel Umtiti has signed his new Barcelona contract, which includes a release clause of €500million.

-The France international put pen to paper on the five-year deal on Monday after agreeing terms in the past week.
+The France international put pen to paper on the five-year deal on Tuesday (AEST) after agreeing terms in the past week.

 Part of the reason behind the renewal was Barca's concerns over Umtiti's relatively low buyout clause of €60m, with Manchester United reportedly interested in signing the player.